-- Let's just say everyone who isn't a permanant resident of the dreambubbles, Jack Noir, or LORD ENGLISH is having one really bad day/week/million-billion years.
+- Let's just say everyone who isn't a permanent resident of the dreambubbles, Jack Noir, or LORD ENGLISH is having one really bad day/week/million-billion years.

 - And now the dreambubble residents have had their day spoilt too, and Jack Noir is currently being chased by a vengeance-fueled postwoman who is really, really pissed off.

-- That's not to mention WV.
+- WV.
 He gets his innocent farm burned down dozens of times, begins a rebellion and watches helplessly as Jack Noir slaughters every single one of his soldiers.
 Then, after he parts ways with John, Jack blows up a ship he happens to be riding in, sending him to a post-apocalyptic Earth, that's merely a gigantic desolate desert.
 He's not done yet.
-As things FINALLY begin to look up for him when he meets the other exiles, he watches at John gets killed in front of his eyes, gets trapped in a capsule, dreams that he's become Noir - his worst nightmare - only to wake up and realize the embodiment is in front of him.
-Jack then proceeds to rip a chunk of uranium out of his stomach, nearly killing him.
-It's yet to be seen whether the conga line will continue.
+As things FINALLY begin to look up for him when he meets the other exiles, he watches as John gets killed in front of his eyes, gets trapped in a capsule, dreams that he's become Noir - his worst nightmare - only to wake up and realize the real one is in front of him.
+Jack then proceeds to rip a chunk of uranium out of his stomach, nearly killing him, though he's saved by an alternative timeline God Tier Feferi.

 - Great: "Lousy" doesn't even begin to describe the main character's introduction.
 It appears that he gets better.

-- Girl Genius: Airman Third Class Axel Higgs, full stop.
-Higgs is basically Type F:
+- Girl Genius: Airman Third Class Axel Higgs.
+Higgs is Type F:

 - Shandala of Broken Saints fame, whose biography reads like something off of the From Bad to Worse page.
 Washed ashore on a Fijian island and adopted by the tribe, her childhood was peaceful and idyllic until her adoptive mother was viciously murdered and mutilated by white strangers under the command of (and possibly personally led by) the Big Bad.
 Then, as an adult, she reluctantly leaves her home and family and all that she loves to find the truth about her biological parents.
 Then, her adoptive brother Tui is accidentally killed due to an big scary empathic rage thing on her part.
 Then, she is washed off the ship in a giant storm and found and brought to the lair of the Shadow Men to be tortured and sealed away in the back of a sleazy strip club.
 Then, after being rescued, she ends up falling back to her Superpowered Evil Side briefly, deciding to go back home, and ends up confronted by The Dragon, who murders and mutilates her Empathy Pet Bula the same way her adoptive mother was, and then kidnaps her.
 Then, in the Grand Finale, she is turned into an instrument of mass suffering via her empathic powers by her Big Bad father, only saved by her friends in time for her to commit a Heroic Sacrifice and save the world.
 And yet throughout it all, she retains her purity of heart.

-- Ayla Goodkind (Phase) of the Whateley Universe.
-In a massive Break the Haughty event, Phase goes from an incredibly wealthy heir to the biggest fortune on the planet to a despised mutant intersexed freak who is turned over to a Mad Scientist by his own parents and on getting out ends up living in a basement.
-On going to Whateley Academy he is hated for being from the best-known mutant-hating family around. those don't even touch on highlights like getting trapped in a sewer and attacked by zombies.
+- In a massive Break the Haughty event, Phase (Ayla Goodkind, formerly Trevor) goes from an incredibly wealthy heir of the biggest fortune on the planet to a despised mutant intersexed freak who is turned over to a Mad Scientist by his own parents, and on getting out ends up living in a basement with his equally-disowned sister.
+On going to Whateley Academy, he is hated by most of the other students for being from the best-known mutant-hating family around, and targeted by homophobes who are aware that due to his mutation he is now intersexed (looking female, except in the groin).
+Those don't even touch on highlights like getting trapped in a sewer and attacked by zombies.
 Or nearly being eaten by an unkillable demon.
 Or...